numericalEFT/FeynmanDiagram.jl/docs/src/lib/frontend.md

-# Front-end translates a source code into a computational graph
+# Front-end generates Feynman diagrams and translates then into a computational graph

 ## API